Learn how to make the best sensory bins that entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 - Good Tools and Instruments for Sensory Bin Play

-If you’ve never made a sensory bin before, you and your child are in for so much fun!
+If you’ve never made a sensory bin before, you’re in for so much fun!

 What are the benefits of a sensory bin?

-Our ability to learn and retain new knowledge and information is enhanced when multiple senses are engaged, which is one of the reasons sensory bin are so often recommended for play and learning.
+There are many benefits to playing with sensory bins.
+For starters, our ability to learn and retain new knowledge and information is enhanced when multiple senses are engaged.
+This is why they’re so often recommended for play and learning.

-- A sensory bin can help build language skills and introduce new vocabulary when new and unfamiliar items are used in the bin.
+- build language skills and introduce new vocabulary when new and unfamiliar items are used in the bin

 - what kind of container to use for your sensory bin